zdingler/4610_Project1/README.md

 Name of the database: ha_group9

-All queries are bookmarked through stored procedures and can be called using this format: CALL TP_Qx(); where 'x' is the query number.
+All queries are bookmarked through stored procedures and can be called using the format: CALL TP_Qx(); where 'x' is the query number.